-It also includes tracking whether you have the inventory with you to fill orders.
+The software includes tracking whether you have the inventory to fill orders.
 Also, managing sides of the particular dealers who are with you in a plan to cope up with you in keeping the stock in hand to carry out that, capturing the order to the customer, and it goes on.

 Critical B2B management presentation

 - The sales representative receives an order from the customer.
-Above the order tracking system let it orders management software, ERP or the manual spreadsheets.
+Above the order tracking system, let it orders management software, ERP, or manual spreadsheets.

-- If it is a B2B eCommerce business, then the first step is to get an overwritten by the customers to place their orders online.
-For this, they can go through a dedicated B2B eCommerce platform or custom online portal.
+- If it is a B2B eCommerce business, the first step is to get an overwritten by the customers to place their orders online.
+They can use a dedicated B2B eCommerce platform or a custom online portal.

 - In the next stage, products go to the warehouse for packing, picking, and shipment.
-On the safe side, a backorder is sent, for any product that is out stock.
+On the safe side, a backorder is sent for any product that is out of stock.

-At the event, you may also want to track and manage the returns, exchange processes, and refunds, which are all considered to be a good part of the b2b order management system process.
+At the event, you may also want to track and manage the returns, exchange processes, and refunds, all considered a good part of the B2B Order Management System process.

 1. Complexity and growth of global supply chains

-When you are working with this system of supplying, you will have to send a regular shipment of stocks to your inventory management software.
-As they handle all order shipping processes, specific customer returns, freight forwarding and charges, and even the order processing.
+When working with this supply system, you will have to send a regular shipment of stocks to your inventory management software.
+As they handle all order shipping processes, specific customer returns, freight forwarding and charges, and even order processing.

 It all depends on the service package based on which the agreement has been made between parties.

-The dropshipping process of fulfillment includes the forwarding of orders and shipment on the request of a vendor or manufacturer.
-Then they are responsible for delivering the items to the consumers on, usually in collaboration with branding.
+The dropshipping process of fulfillment includes the forwarding of orders and shipment at the request of a vendor or manufacturer.
+Then they are responsible for delivering the items to the consumers, usually in collaboration with branding.

-At the time of fulfillment of the order, the capability to see a whole variety of inventory stock at once is the key to the success of B2B order management.
-Also, to notice which inventory can deliver on time based on several deliveries and the customer’s location can give an advantage.
+At the time of fulfillment of the order, the capability to see a whole variety of inventory stock at once is the key to the success of the B2B Order Management.
+Also, noticing which inventory can deliver on time based on several deliveries and the customer’s location can give an advantage.
 Non-visibility will throw the loss of orders or on-time delivery of ordered carts.

 3. High standards of purchase

-As your potential is about to purchase the products in bulk and therefore places more valuable orders with you and searches for a long term supplier to carry the repeated business.
+Your potential is about to purchase the products in bulk, placing more valuable orders with you, and searching for a long-term supplier to carry the repeated business.
 Thus they will carry a much bigger standard as compared to your B2C customers.

-The point of concern for majority buyers to place an order, and carry the efficient ordering process, are one-to-one sales meetings, attractive discounts, personalized service options, and efficient ordering processes.
+The point of concern for most buyers to place an order, and carry the efficient ordering process, are one-to-one sales meetings, attractive discounts, personalized service options, and efficient ordering processes.

-The business needs to compete with major high demand powers.
-In case of failure, you will have to face the high chargeback, and increased abandoned carts, from valuable B2B customers.
+The business needs to compete with major high-demand powers.
+In case of failure, you will have to face high chargeback and increased abandoned carts, from valuable B2B customers.

-It is the stage where efficient b2b order management system and eCommerce platforms with deep-rooted support for individual business type, are the main steps.
+It is the stage where an efficient b2border management system and eCommerce platforms with deep-rooted support for individual business types, are the main steps.